On this page, Nematode

 Males are usually smaller than females and the posterior is curled into a hook.

 This can be easily seen in the drawing below.
 This shows a male and female Ascaris sp. in the gut of a pig.

 Above is part of a whale's kidney infected with several Crassicauda boopis, the fin whale round worm.
 The head of the worm is found in the blood vessels in the liver, the middle in the whale's kidney, and the tail end in the reproductive and excretory system.
-The entire length of the worm can be as long as 8 m.
+The entire length of the worm can be as much as 8 m.

 Below is a piece of a false-killer whale's gut which has a heavy infestation of Bolbosoma capitatum, the thorny-headed worm.
 There have been cases where infestations reach up to 600 worms per square metre of gut.